waxdred/GitSpeak/README.md

 Add this line to your .bashrc, .zshrc, or equivalent shell configuration file to make it permanent.

+## Flag Options

+GitSpeak supports a number of command-line flag options that allow you to customize its behavior.
+Below are the available flags and their descriptions:

+- `max_length`: Sets the maximum size of each generated answer.
+This controls the length of the commit messages that GitSpeak generates.
+The default value is 40.
+Example usage: GitSpeak -answer_size=50
+- `answer`: Specifies the number of answers (commit messages) to generate.
+This allows you to control how many different commit message suggestions GitSpeak will offer you to choose from.
+The default value is 4.
+Example usage: GitSpeak -answer=3

+These flags provide you with flexibility in how GitSpeak generates commit messages, allowing you to tailor the output to your specific needs or preferences.

 ## Usage

 With GitSpeak installed and configured, simply run the following command within your Git repository to generate a commit message for staged changes: